Skip to content

 The update method is used to set the internal _value to the current text in the controller, which keeps the state synchronized with the input.
 This methods is a part of the RtHook class that allows you to update the state of the hook.

-Using a custom hook
+Using the hook

-You can then call that Custom Hook from anywhere in the code and get access to its shared logic:
+You can then call that custom hook from anywhere in the code and get access to its shared logic:

 1